kiprotichlimoh/MobileWalletSpringBootAPI/README.md

 - Build a jar file.

 ### Running from IDE
-Open the source code in your prefared IDE InteliJ, Eclips, Vs code E.t.c Run Application.java file and the as stand alone
+Open the source code in your prefared IDE InteliJ, Eclipse, Vs code e.t.c..
+Run Application.java file and the as stand alone
-- The apllication run on port 8092 can be changed on application.properties file.
+*The apllication run on port 8092 can be changed on application.properties file.*
-- The apllication uses H2 database and it will be initialised no start.
+*The apllication uses H2 database and it will be initialised no start.*

 ### Running as a jar file.